v1psta/atst/README.md

 ## Running (development)

-To start the app and watch for changes:
+To start the app locally in the foreground and watch for changes:

-    DEBUG=1 script/server
+    script/dev_server

 ## Testing

-To run unit tests:
+To run all linting and tests:

     script/test

-or
+To run only the unit tests:

-    python -m pytest
+    pipenv run python -m pytest

 ## Notes